8 Feng Shui Tips to Improve Your Home and Life

-When we take baths or use our restroom — we cleanse ourselves and rejuvenate our body and mind.
+When we take baths or use our restroom — we cleanse ourselves and rejuvenate our bodies and mind.
 A bathroom is a place for water.
 Water plays a great significance in Feng Shui — it is the bringer and cleanser of energy.
 Having mirrors in the bathroom is a great way to keep the flow of chi around.

 5. Attract abundance.

-There is a great secret in Feng Shui to attract wealth and abundance and have been used by many emperors and successful business men.
+There is a great secret in Feng Shui to attract wealth and abundance, and have been used by many emperors and successful businessmen.
 Of course, this secret will attract wealth only if our living space has a free-flowing chi (see #1 clearing clutter).
 The secret is using water.

-You can encourage abundance and wealth into our home or office by having the presence of water.
+You can encourage abundance and wealth into your home or office by having the presence of water.
 Flowing water is best, as it symbolizes a stream of abundance and opportunities.
 That is why many Asian palaces are built on surrounding waterfalls.
 The sound of water flowing is a great therapeutic feeling.

 Many ancient palaces have lakes filled with fishes.
 A koi fish has been known as a bringer of great fortunes.
 Having an aquarium, fountain, or water features in our offices or living rooms will create a flow of abundance.

 In our living area — we can enhance positive energy flow by placing our furniture in a way that encourages accessible communication and getting together.
 We can make sure our living rooms invite this positive energy by placing them around placement.